pavanghuge/Machine-Learning/README.md

-# Machine-Learning: These Assignments contain the following Alogorithms for Machine Learning
+# Machine-Learning: These Assignments contain the following Alogorithms for Machine Learning from Scratch
-from Scratch

- Introduction to Machine learning

 Assignment 1: Kernel nearest means